Why does Checking your Credit Score Lower it

 Soft vs Hard Credit Inquiries

-When it comes to credit checks, there are two main categories:
+Regarding credit checks, there are two primary categories:

 Soft Credit Inquiries

-1. Generated when you check your credit report or score
+1. Created when you review your credit score or report

-3. Has no impact at all on your credit score
+3. Does not at all affect your credit score.

-4. Viewing your credit is your right as a consumer
+4. As a consumer, seeing your credit is your right.

 Hard Credit Inquiries